 With cover and illustrations by the great Savage Pencil, A Hidden Landscape Once A Week: The Unruly Curiosity of the UK Music Press in the 1960s-80s, in the words of those who were there is an anthology of conversations and commentary from the heyday of British music writing.
 Contributors include Val Wilmer, Richard Williams, David Toop, Bob Stanley, Jon Savage, Cynthia Rose, the late Penny Reel, Liz Naylor, Charles Shaar Murray, Paul Morley, Paul Gilroy, Simon Frith and many others.

-In May 2015 at Birkbeck College.
-This brought together writers, editors and readers of the underground and trade music presses of the 1970s and 80s with academics and other media commentators, to discuss the emergence and evolution of the countercultural voice in the UK, as inflected through the rock papers between these dates.
-A full list of panels can be found here.
+In May 2015 at Birkbeck College I ran a conference that brought together writers, editors and readers of the underground and trade music presses of the 1970s and 80s, including many of the above, to discuss the emergence and evolution of the countercultural voice in the UK, as inflected through the music papers between these dates.
+Edited extracts of proceedings form the core of this companion to the conference, alongside additional memoirs, essays and thoughts from participants and others.
+(A full list of panels can be found here.)

 The conference, about an emergent counter-politics in 1968-85, was interesting and timely: the book throws its net wider… or perhaps simply defines politics in a more provocative and inclusive way.
 Full of valuable stories and perspectives, it’s a sketch-map to how we got from there (the past) to here (the present).